 During the migration, a new Revizto 5 project is created.
 You can choose to archive the old Revizto 4 project to prevent accidental access to it.

 The migration has the following limitations:

 - Scenes are not migrated (the "3D" section of Revizto application will be empty after the migration).
-You have to re-export them after the migration.
+You have to re-export the scenes after the migration.